csivanich/dux/README.md

 #### That's it?

 Well, kinda.
-You'll probably want to kick of Dux when you start your shell - that's an excersize left to the reader, though *shameless plug alert* checkout my [dotfiles](https://github.com/csivanich/dotfiles) for an example which kicks it off on zsh's start.
+You'll probably want to kick of Dux when you start your shell - that's an excersize left to the reader, though. *Shameless plug alert* checkout my [dotfiles](https://github.com/csivanich/dotfiles) for an example which kicks it off on zsh's start.

 #### So what's next?